FilaGM/peml-language/README.md

   </form>
 </formspace>
 ```
-The compiler makes compiles it to this:
+The compiler compiles it to this script that is executable via python:
 ```python
 import tkinter as tk
 #formspace project